-The Ba1 Corporate Family Rating (CFR) of HF reflects a Probability of Default Rating of Ba2 and a 35% Family-wide loss given default assumption.
+The Ba1 Corporate Family Rating (CFR) of HF reflects a Probability of Default Rating of Ba2 and a 35% Familywide loss given default assumption.
 The CFR is an opinion of the HF group's ability to honour its financial obligations and is assigned to HF as if it had a single class of debt and a single consolidated legal structure.
-The Ba3 / LGD-5(85%) rating of the HF Notes reflects the structural subordination of the HF Notes and the other HF Debt in the HF group structure versus the HSP SDF.
+The Ba3 / LGD-5(83%) rating of the HF Notes reflects the structural subordination of the HF Notes and the other HF Debt in the HF group structure versus the HSP SDF.

-HF's Ba1 CFR reflects (1) its ownership of Heathrow, which is one of the world's most important hub airports and the largest European airport, (2) the relatively resilient traffic characteristics of Heathrow, (3) the long established framework of economic regulation that pertains to Heathrow and which currently applies for the period to 31 December 2018, (4) the declining capital expenditure programme at Heathrow, (5) the capacity constraints it faces, (6) an expectation that the HF group will maintain Net debt / RAB in the 80s per cent, and (7) the features of the HSP SDF which puts certain constraints around management activity together with the protective features of the HF Debt which effectively limits HF's activities to its investment in HSP.
+HF's Ba1 CFR reflects (1) its ownership of Heathrow, which is one of the world's most important hub airports and the largest European airport, (2) the relatively resilient traffic characteristics of Heathrow, (3) the long established framework of economic regulation that pertains to Heathrow and which currently applies for the period to 31 December 2018, (4) the declining capital expenditure programme at Heathrow, (5) the capacity constraints it faces, (6) an expectation that the HF group will maintain a high leverage with Net debt / RAB currently in the mid 80s percent and potentially increasing to the high 80s percent, and (7) the features of the HSP SDF which puts certain constraints around management activity together with the protective features of the HF Debt which effectively limits HF's activities to its investment in HSP.